-Becoming a member of VOICCE, students will be offered several personal and leadership development workshops and team building exercises throughout the semester as well as first preference to off campus leadership retreats.
+By being a member of VOICCE, you will also be offered several personal and leadership development workshops and team building exercises throughout the semester as well as first preference on off campus leadership retreats.

 Volunteer Opportunities for students enrolled in V.O.I.C.C.E: